 Called iOS App Signer utility, this tool has been around for a while and is responsible for making the process of installing the aforementioned Kodi app a walk in the park.
 For those unaware, Kodi was originally known as XBMC and has its fair share of fan following as a multi-platform media center.
 So strap yourself in as we walk you through the process of getting Kodi up and running on your iPhone, iPad or iPod touch device without needing jailbreak in this step-by-step guide below.

-- A computer running OS X.
+- A computer running OS X or macOS.

 - Xcode 7 or newer installed.
 Xcode is Apple’s own development environment and is available to download for free from the Mac App Store.

 - An active Apple Developer account.
 Free developer account will do the job but will require re-sideloading every seven days.
 Sideloaded apps with full Apple Developer Program membership lasts one year.
 To create free developer account, head to appleid.apple.com.
 For full Apple Developer Program membership, head to developer.apple.com.

 - iOS App Signer utility which you can download from here.